alexishuf/slrpk/README.md

 #include /home/alexis/somewhere/v4
 ```

-And then write `scopus.h` instead of `/home/alexis/somewhere/v4/bibs-2017-09-08/scopus.h` the
+And then write `scopus.bib` instead of `/home/alexis/somewhere/v4/bibs-2017-09-08/scopus.h` the
 include paths are searched in the declared order, the first match is used regardless of possible
 matches by other include paths.

+If typing include paths (or loading them with `cat`) is bothersome, you can save the include paths
+as shown above in a file named `.slrpk-expr-prefix`. slrpk searches the directory tree upwards,
+from its current directory (inclusive) until it finds such file.
+If the prefix file is found,
+its contents will be prefixed to any expressions given to slrpk.

 Expressions can be read from a file (`expr-file`), from stdin (`--stdin`) or from arguments.
 The availability of these methods may vary between commands.